danabauer/overture-latest/README.md

 # Overture Maps Latest Release

 Displays the latest Overture Maps data release version with quick-copy paths to S3 and Azure.
-Fetches (weekly) the available releases versions the [STAC catalog](https://stac.overturemaps.org/catalog.json) and regenerates the page.
+Fetches (weekly) the available release versions from the [STAC catalog](https://stac.overturemaps.org/catalog.json) and regenerates the page.

 ## You too can fetch the latest Overture data release version!
 Here's how.